nakulcr7/spacemacs/README.md

 downloaded will be re-installed.

-`error: Package 'package-build-' is unavailable` may occur due to heavy network taffic.
+`error: Package 'package-build-' is unavailable` may occur due to heavy network traffic.
 You can fix it by setting the `dotspacemacs-elpa-timeout` variable to `70` in your dotfile.

 `Warning (bytecomp)` and other compilation warnings are perfectly normal.
 If